canvas elementwidthheightinterface HTMLCanvasElement : HTMLElement {

 flow content.
 [SVG]

-The content model for title
+The content model for title elements in the

 SVG namespace inside HTML documents is